Hewlett-Packard wins fraud case against UK tech tycoon Mike Lynch | Technology

 Hewlett-Packard wins fraud case against UK tech tycoon Mike Lynch

-HP sold the remnants of Autonomy along with other assets to British company Micro Focus in 2016. ( Editing by Guy Faulconbridge and Elaine Hardcastle)
+HP sold the remnants of Autonomy along with other assets to British company Micro Focus in 2016.
+(Additional reporting by Alistair Smout Editing by Guy Faulconbridge, Elaine Hardcastle and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)